 Colors and types: Rainbowfish colors include red, yellow, silver, blue, and orange.
 A few of the different kinds of Rainbowfish are Australian Rainbowfish, Boesemani, Axelrod, Celebes, Praecox, Threadfin, Red Irian, Pseudomugil, and Turquoise.

-Ease care: medium to challenging easy, due to needing cool water and a clean tank and how long they live.
+Ease of care: Challenging easy to medium difficult.
+This is due to the fish needing cool to cold water and a clean tank.

 Ranchu Goldfish